dmitri-mcguckin/dmitri-mcguckin/README.md

 ***

-📡 During the day, I work for Raytheon, making ground-station software.
+📡 During the day, I work at Raytheon, making ground-station software.

 ***